 With SMBs clamoring to implement their digital strategies in the wake of the pandemic, it’s not a great surprise that worldwide spending on DX was estimated to be around $1.18 trillion in 2019.

 Unfortunately, despite the large amount of investment from SMBs, success can often be elusive—70% of businesses fail to see through their digital transformation plans to a satisfactory conclusion.

 One of the reasons transformation can be difficult is the upgrading of legacy systems.
 They can be cumbersome, unruly, and challenging to update.
 That’s not to mention pushback from end users who are comfortable with the existing system and reluctant to move to another platform.

 A legacy system in a business is a computer system, software solution, or similar technology that is outdated and difficult to manage, yet vital to workflow processes within an organization.

 - Network infrastructure

-Today, we’ll be taking a look at why decision makers are getting rid of their legacy systems and what obstacles should be expected with a transformation like this.
+Today, we’ll be taking a look at why decision makers are getting rid of their legacy systems, why upgrading IT systems in an organization is important, and what obstacles should be expected with digital transformation.

 Issues with Legacy Systems

-The most obvious challenge that legacy systems pose is keeping them maintained.
+The cost of maintaining legacy systems in business is one of the most obvious issues with outdated software.
 Updates might be sparse, or not forthcoming at all.